USATC S160 Class: British deployment

-The second batch of 400 S160's were prepared for storage by USATC personnel at the Great Western's Ebbw Junction locomotive depot in the immediate run-up to D-Day.
-After the D-Day invasion of Normandy, the locomotives deployed across Britain again began to be collected and be refurbished at Ebbw Junction in preparation for shipment to Europe.
+The second batch of 400 S160s were prepared for storage by USATC personnel at the Great Western's Ebbw Junction locomotive depot in the immediate run-up to D-Day.
+After the D-Day invasion of Normandy, the locomotives were deployed across Britain again began to be collected and be refurbished at Ebbw Junction in preparation for shipment to Europe.

 Operational failures

-The S160's were designed for quick and efficient building, not long-term operations, thus compromises in design led to some difficulties in operation.
+The S160s were designed for quick and efficient building, not long-term operations, thus compromises in design led to some difficulties in operation.
 The axle-box grease-lubricators were not very efficient, particularly when maintenance procedures lapsed or were delayed for operational war reasons, and so axle-boxes often ran hot.
 Braking was poor by modern standards, with a Westinghouse steam brake used for the locomotive, which was woefully insufficient, due to the long distance from the driver's valve to the brake cylinder.

 A major fault of the S160 was use of a single water gauge of a Klinger design, unfamiliar to U.K. crews; it was necessary to open the top and bottom cocks slowly or the check valves would close, trapping water in the gauge and giving a false reading.
 If the valves were not fully open, the crews could be misled into thinking that the water level was adequate, even though it was becoming dangerously low.
 When a low water condition allowed the crown sheet to overheat, the stay bolts holding the crown sheet would fail with little warning, resulting in a boiler explosion.
 In a space of ten months, three UK S160s suffered a collapse of the firebox crown, with the first leading to the death of a GWR fireman on No. 2403 in November 1943.
 Although there are claims that the stay bolts or firebox design were less than for domestic locomotive boilers, the locomotives were equipped with a "boiler built to comply in all aspects with the A.S.M.E.
 Boiler Code, except that the shell shall have a factor safety of 4."